alexandermueller/SwiftCalculator/README.md

 - "\*√", as 2\*√2\*√10000 evaluates to 2\*√(2\*√10000), which is the same as √(√10000)

 Others, like left side functions, are greedy by the very definition of how these expressions are expanded (like "√") so there is no need to flag these as greedy.
-Meanwhile, "^2" defies the "^" greediness for the moment due to it being a right side function, which evaluates from the left to the right side of the expression (ie: 3!<sub>a</sub>!<sub>b</sub> -> factorialB(factorialA(number(3))).)
-This makes implementing the correct expansion rule for "^2" difficult, so it's left as a simple shortcut that squares the result of the inner expression.